Nomáda Cerámica is back with 2 workshops in 2026!

 -

 Led by Nómada Cerámica (Julieta Bilbao & Martín Merlos).
-An intensive gathering for artists wanting a visceral experience of ancient pottery.
+A gathering for artists wanting a visceral experience of ancient pottery.
 Clay as living memory, exploring its sonic, ritual, and performative possibilities.

 Sao Pedro do Corval has been a center of pottery since humans learned that clay has miraculous properties.
 We will be processing clay sourced on site and wood fire in our purpose built bottle kiln.
 Bring your own sonic project or choose from a variety of pre Columbian musical instruments used in shamanic ceremonies.